-- 9.1 Communications with Affected Homeowners.
-The Airport has and will continue to communicate with homeowners in the Phase 1, 2, and 3 areas through mail, email and telephone.
-These communications will be to schedule water testing and when appropriate retesting, arrange for temporary water supply delivery, and arrange for filter system installation.
-Communications will also direct affected homeowners to the Airport's website where more detailed information on PFAS and this Plan may be obtained. - 9.2 Communication with Public at Large.
-The Airport has and will continue to communicate with the public at large through its website postings where detailed information on PFAS, the Airport's required use of AFFF which contains PFAS, and this Plan may be obtained.
-The Airport is also producing a video presentation to convey this information.
-When completed this video presentation will be posted on the website for easy access.
+9.1 Communications with Affected Homeowners.

+The Airport has and will continue to correspond with homeowners in the Phase 1, 2, and 3 areas through mail, email and telephone.
+These communications will be to schedule water testing and when appropriate retesting, arrange for temporary water supply delivery, arrange for filter system installation, and provide replacement filters for the homeowner when requested.
+Communications will also direct affected homeowners to the Airport's website where more detailed communication information on PFAS and this Plan may be obtained.

+9.2 Communication with Public at Large.

+The Airport will continue to communicate with the public at large through its website postings, where detailed information on the regulatory framework of PFAS and the Airport's continued monitoring activities can be reviewed.
+Additionally, this Plan will be updated from time to time and can be accessed via the website.
+The Airport is also updating video presentations about PFAS.